Conflux-Chain/conflux-developer-site/docs/v2-hardfork/evm-space-guide.md

 * To connect to the Conflux Space, you can use both Fluent and Portal.
 * To connect to the EVM Space, you can use Fluent, MetaMask, or any other Ethereum-compatible wallet.

-### Connecting Fluent to the Conflux Space through a local RPC endpoint
+### Connecting Fluent to the Conflux Native Space through a local RPC endpoint

-In this section, you'll learn how to connect MetaMask to your local development node that supports the EVM Space.
+In this section, you'll learn how to connect Fluent to your local development node that supports the EVM Space.

 1. Go to **Fluent** > **Settings** > **Network Management**.
 2. In **Network Management**, click **Add**.
 3. In **Add**:
     a.
-Type "Conflux Local EVM Space" as the network name.
+Type "Conflux Local Native Space" as the network name.
     b.
-Enter `http://127.0.0.1:12537` as the new RPC URL.
+Enter `http://127.0.0.1:8545` as the new RPC URL.
     c.
 Enter `1029` as the chain ID.
     d.
 Type "CFX" as the currency symbol.